Below is a video tutorial how to tie a larks head knot or loop.

 - Size matters, but bigger is not necessarily better.

 - Beginners like to fly kites in high winds.
 When tree branches are swaying or the waves are high, is considered “great kite weather”.
 For that reason a beginners kite has to be robust.

 - Starters will push kites to their limits.
 Best to chose strong materials, like ripstop nylon for the sail and a solid carbon frame.

 - Stunt Kites for beginners have to be easy to fly, be capable of all basic moves and they shouldn’t be too sensitive to control and steer either.

 - A beginner kite should fly consistently in all areas of the wind’s power zone.

 - Always have a look at the whole package and its contents.
 Important that your stunt kites come with a set of braided flying lines, hand straps and a decent kite bag to store your lines and kite.

 The CIM range ticks all the right boxes for a great experience for a stunt kite novice.
 Read more …

-“I purchased a kite from you a few weeks ago but I can’t seem to get it to fly.
-I didn’t come with any instructions.
+FAQ “I purchased an Eddy kite from you a few weeks ago but I can’t seem to get it to fly.
+It didn’t come with a lot of instructions.
 Would you be able to help me out?”

-If you need help with setting up and flying a diamond shaped kite like an Eddy, watch this easy to follow video by jimskites.co.nz to get you soaring …
+“Certainly.
+If you need help with setting up and flying a diamond shaped kite like an Eddy, watch this video by jimskites.co.nz to get you soaring …”